-COVID-19 POLICIES & PROCEDURES DIOCESAN CATHOLIC SCHOOLS
+COVID-19 POLICIES & PROCEDURES DIOCESAN CATHOLIC SCHOOLS 2021-2022 Academic Year

-2020-2021 Academic Year

 Catholic education, just like our Catholic faith, is meant to be face-to-face in communion and community with one another.
-COVID-19 has made this simple, humane and yes, divine approach more difficult.
-Since the best education takes place not by distance learning but in a room or building where students and teachers can interact as human beings, we have assembled these guidelines and best practices to exercise the greatest caution possible while we engage in this great ministry to our young people.
+COVID-19 (and variants) has made this simple, humane and yes, divine approach more difficult.
+Since the best education takes place not by distance learning but in a room or building where students and teachers can interact as human beings, we have adopted these guidelines, while we engage in this great ministry to our young people.
 The safety of the children and all those engaged in the ministry of Catholic education is of paramount importance.

-These policies and procedures have been formulated in consultation with the Tulsa Health Department.
-They will be reviewed, explained and implemented by our schools' faculty and staff.
+These policies and procedures have been reviewed, explained and implemented by our schools' faculty and staff.
 The necessity of these policies is self-evident, but they will be enforced with charity, professionalism, and with the common good of the larger school community in mind.
 They will be updated as conditions change in consultation with local, state and national health authorities.
 Parents, we recommend that you speak to your children about how their school may look and operate differently based on the current epidemic and the guidelines provided herein.